-Alternate Hours
+Flexible Hours

 Flexible hours can give employees more control over their work time and personal time.
 Employees will work longer days in exchange for a weekday off.
 For example, a 4/40 schedule allows an employee to work 10-hour days 4 days a week with one day off every week, and a 9/80 schedule allows an employee to work 9-hour days with one day off every two weeks.
 With earlier start times and later end times, employees may have less stressful commutes by avoiding the height of rush hour.
-Alternate hours can work for in-person and remote work.
+Flexible hours can work for in-person and remote work and can be an option for employee groups that remote work may not apply to like field workers.

 Once you determine your flexible work policy, you will need to update your employee handbook to detail the policy, share the update with employees, and have a process for employees to confirm they have read and understand the policy.
-Employers can also host a training with managers to ensure they understand how to implement the policy with their teams and provide an opportunity for them to ask questions about the nuances of productivity for their work type.
+Employers should also host a training with managers to ensure they understand how to implement the policy with their teams and provide an opportunity for them to ask questions about the nuances of productivity for their work type.
 The employee handbook and training will also help managers develop talking points to lead their teams and respond to employee concerns.
 Some employers find it helpful to provide their employees guidance about appropriate dress, lighting and backgrounds for video meetings, care for mental and physical wellness, DIY ergonomic workspaces, and more.